Strongpreneur#Business Growth Strategies

 The first record of a transaction in the accounting cycle is the journal.
 It is a chronological record of each business transaction.
 It provides a column for the date of the transaction an explanation, a posting reference, the debit and credit columns for the accounting involved.

-It is the book in which entries are made prior to their posting to the ledgers.
+It is the book in which entries are made before their posting to the ledgers.
 The ledger is the book in which transactions are recorded according to their nature, thus there are separate books or some other sort of collection points for data for each major function.
 These books in which prior entry are made are referred to as subsidiary books or books of prime entry,

-Transactions such as sales, purchases, sales returns, and purchase returns have their individual prime books.
+Transactions such as sales, purchases, sales returns, and purchase returns have their prime books.
 Thus we have sales, purchases, sales return and purchases return journals.
 Where the transaction has nothing to do with sales or purchases, it is recorded in a prime book called General Journal.

 It records a transaction that cannot be classified as sales or purchases.
 There is a special kind of journal which doubles as a book of prime entry and as a subsidiary book this cash book.